consolari/wordpress-log-plugin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Get a deeper insight of your Wordpress installation and view detailed information
+Get a deeper insight of your Wordpress installation and view detailed information of your SQL queries

 == Description ==